mnshaun24/weather-for-you/README.md

 ## Shaun's Weather Forecast App

-## Assignment
+## About
-This password generator fulfills weekly challenge Six - create a weather app
+This is a straightforward weather app that uses third-party API calls to return the current weather and a forecast.
+City searches are also saved to localstorage so users can recall their recently searched cities.

 ## Purpose
-To build a weather app that uses third-party API Endpoints to generate information
+To build a weather app that uses third-party API Endpoints to generate information.
+To practice API calls and using localstorage.

 ## Built With
 * HTML